EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 'Why didn't I try this before?'
 This ring's effects were useless to me.
 I thought of giving it to Arya later on.
-'That being said, it doesn't help me one bit to understand runes.
+'That being said, it doesn't help me one bit in understanding Runes.
 Maybe I'm going about it wrong?'

 "We should head out," I heard Julie call out.
 I moved accordingly, but my mind was still stuck on the issue.
 'What am I missing?
 Ah!'
 A sudden inspiration struck me.
 I again help the ring in my hand as I was walking behind others towards the exit.
 This time, I selected only the pattern that stood out.
 "Identify," I intoned softly.